braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/testing_and_more/campaign_calendar.md

 ![Full Page][4]

 {% alert note %}
-Note that only Scheduled Campaigns are displayed in the Campaign Calendar.
+Only Scheduled Campaigns are displayed in the Campaign Calendar.
 Canvas Steps, Triggered Campaigns, and API campaigns will not be displayed here.
 {% endalert %}

 ## Future Send Calendar